 Chris Mason is a litigator well known for his extensive experience in class action defense, arbitration, and complex financial disputes.
-He typically represents consumer products, technology, financial services, private equity or industrial companies in state or federal trial and appellate courts, in domestic arbitration and mediation or in regulatory inquiries.
-Chris also leads the firm’s Arbitration team of over 150 attorneys.
+He typically represents consumer products, technology, financial services, private equity, or industrial companies in state or federal trial and appellate courts, in domestic arbitration and mediation or in regulatory inquiries.
+Chris, the deputy head of the firm’s Class Action team, is a member of the firm's Cybersecurity and Privacy team, and leads the firm’s Arbitration team of over 150 attorneys.
+He also has extensive experience in mediation, both representing parties and as a neutral, in a wide variety of cases.

 My primary goal as a lawyer is to help businesses manage the risks and outcomes of significant disputes.

-Procedurally, the landscape on alternative dispute resolution is continuing to change.
-Having drafted some of the most widely used arbitration clauses in the country, I believe now is the time for many companies to reassess their contracts and dispute resolution programs.
+Procedurally, the landscape on dispute resolution is continuing to change, with the COVID-19 pandemic having only accelerated it.
+Having drafted some of the most widely used arbitration clauses in the country and seen (and encouraged) the dramatic increase in the successful use of mediation, including in virtual environments, I believe it has become even more important for businesses to reassess on a constant basis their contracts and dispute resolution programs.

 Duke University School of Law, J.D., magna cum laude (Order of the Coif)